sorry-cypress/sorry-cypress/README.md

 # Hello 👋🏻

-We've launched a new documentation site: https://sorry-cypress.dev 🎉
+Documentation has moved to https://sorry-cypress.dev/

 Please help us by taking a short 1-minute [survey](https://forms.gle/qxoTPFiokLWuc6eZ7).

+Show us your ❤️ at [Open Collective](https://opencollective.com/sorry-cypress).

 Thank you!

 ## Table of contents